kevanaenterprises-bot/LOADTRACKER-PRO2025/replit.md

 - **Authentication**: Replit Auth (OpenID Connect), PostgreSQL-based session management, Passport.js, and a two-tier role-based access system ("office" and "driver").
 The system supports admin, driver, Replit, and bypass token authentication.
 - **Database**: PostgreSQL with Drizzle ORM for type-safe operations, hosted on Neon Database.
 Drizzle Kit is used for schema migrations.
 - **File Storage**: Google Cloud Storage for documents (e.g., POD files), with ACLs and Uppy for uploads.
-- **OCR**: Integration with Anthropic Claude 4.0 Sonnet for scanning and extracting data from rate confirmation images, including an editable interface for correction.
+- **OCR**: Integration with Google Cloud Document AI for scanning and extracting data from rate confirmation PDFs and images, including an editable interface for correction.
+Supports PDF, PNG, JPEG, GIF, and WebP formats.
 - **GPS Tracking**: Automatic GPS tracking for drivers, providing real-time location updates and status changes ("at shipper," "left shipper," "at receiver") based on proximity.
 - **Load Management**: Comprehensive lifecycle tracking, including support for multiple stops per load, flexible load number formats, and automated status updates.
 - **Communication**: Telnyx for SMS notifications to drivers, Resend for email delivery (transactional email API - works with Railway/cloud hosting without SMTP port blocking).